Skip to content

 Usage Examples

-Applying a CSS class
+Applying a CSS modifier class

 $blog_layout = themeplus_get_option( 'blog_layout', 'grid' );